bondar-pavel/pitank-server/README.md

 Open Websocket from client to webserver.
 Used to send control commands to tank.

-Example of data to send into WS from client:
+Example of data to be sent into WS from client:

 ```
 {"outputs": "12,14,16"}